Prateek-Pandey-96/Twitter-Sentiment-Analysis-Dash/README.md

 			2>with stopwords
 			3>without custom stopwords*

- *better_prat.pkl--model with stopwords
+ *better_prat.pkl--model with stopwords*
-  prat.pkl--model with custom stopwords removed trigrm_prat.pkl--model using trigram approach and without removing stopwords
- *
-***Details of building the  model can be found in the part-2.ipynb***
+ *prat.pkl--model with custom stopwords removed* *trigrm_prat.pkl--model using trigram approach and without removing stopword* **Details of building the  model can be found in the part-2.ipynb**
 -----------------------------------------------------------------------------------------------------------------
 3>*Now we will use testing.ipynb*
 ```python